BlynkGO/ESP32-BLE-Combo/README.md

 ```
 ## Credits

-This is fork of @T-kV's excellent [ESP32-BLE-Mouse](https://github.com/T-vK/ESP32-BLE-Mouse)
+This is original fork of @T-kV's excellent [ESP32-BLE-Mouse](https://github.com/T-vK/ESP32-BLE-Mouse)
 and [ESP32-BLE-Keyboard](https://github.com/T-vK/ESP32-BLE-Keyboard) libraries.

 You might also be interested in: